There’s a lot to know about large chamber soprano pieces.

 So, here’s a picture of 5 vintage large chamber soprano mouthpieces side by side.
 This picture alone should tell you something right away.
 Each of these pieces are very good players since I cleaned up the ubiquitous table and facing issues.
 That said, they are so different, one to the next, that calling them “large chamber” mouthpieces is not very useful.

-This idea that the “throat” (the opening in the chamber just before the neck of the horn), which has become the ‘standard” for calling these pieces “large chamber”, is a controlling factor or even a significant factor in how pieces like these perform and sound, is just foolishness.
+This idea that the “throat” (the opening in the chamber just before the neck of the horn), which has become the ‘standard” for calling these pieces “large chamber”, is a controlling factor or even a significant factor in how pieces like these perform and sound, is a false one..

 There’s a reason that the major mouthpiece makers of the past all stopped making large chamber soprano mouthpieces.
 The simple reason is they developed a superior design that played better and offered all the same potential for tone and response.
 And the new design was simpler to produce as well, besides being easier for most players to play.
 But that doesn’t lessen the beauty of these “large chamber” pieces in the least.
 It just reorients them in our thinking.